Iamnir/IMF-API-Dataflow/README.md

    ```bash
    python imf_dataflow_explorer.py
    ```
-3. The script will prompt outputs for dataflows, dimensions, and codelists.
+3. The script will prompt inputs for dataflows, dimensions, and codelists with key names.

 ## Script Breakdown
 ### Step 1: Fetch Available Dataflows